sonnguyen-dba/OpenSync/README.md

 # OpenSync
-Sync data from kafka to db
+Sync data from Kafka to databases.